soma00333/profile/docs/work_experience/industry_technology.md

   <tbody>
     <tr>
       <td><strong>Summary</strong></td>
       <td><strong>IT4</strong>.
-I migrated from monolith to microservices, which improved system scalability and reduced database load.</td>
+I migrated from monolith to microservices architecture using a BFF layer to ensure no downtime, which improved system scalability and reduced database load.</td>
     </tr>
     <tr>
       <td><strong>Situation</strong></td>